A-Z List of Databases

 Once registered, students will have access until 12/31 of the graduation year they choose and faculty/staff will have 4 years of full account access, after which they must re-authenticate.

 This database focuses on issues at the intersection of gender and class from the late-eighteenth century to the era of suffrage in the early-twentieth century, all through a transnational perspective.
-The collection includes a wide array of primary source documents—serials, books, manuscripts, diaries, reports, and visuals from source libraries…late 18th century - early 20th century
+It includes a wide array of primary source documents—serials, books, manuscripts, diaries, reports, and visuals from source libraries include the…late 18th century - early 20th century

 This database provides digital facsimile images of both full pages and clipped articles for hundreds of 19th century U.S. newspapers.
 For each issue, the newspaper is captured from cover-to-cover, providing access to every article, advertisement and illustration.19th century